Engineering Design & Analysis, Ltd.

 Property Tax / Utility / CPI Increases

-It's ironic that municipalities are seeking to identify ever more revenue streams in order to appear to be holding the line on property tax increases.
+It's too ironic that municipalities are seeking to identify ever more revenue streams in order to appear to be holding the line on property tax increases.

 Municipal & Utility Costs=